Instruction Tuning and Preference Optimization for Enterprise Use Cases

 Reward Model (RM)

-Train (r_(x,y)) using Bradley–Terry or logistic loss: [_{}= -[(r_(x,y^+) - r_(x,y^-))].]
+Train (r_(x,y)) using Bradley–Terry or logistic loss: _{}= -[(r_(x,y^+) - r_(x,y^-)).]
 Regularize with L2 and anchor to calibration targets (e.g., rubric scores → reward scale).
 Include policy features (violations negative), citation features, and length penalties.

 Calibration

 Fit monotonic maps from reward to acceptance probability with human ground truth; maintain per‑cohort calibration.
+Explainable AI provides transparency, accountability, and trust for enterprise AI decisions.

 RM Training (Pseudo‑Code)